- Choose Atlas

 - Involved parents

 About Summit’s Enrollment Process

 If you would like to transfer or enroll in one of our schools during the current school year, please submit an Intent to Enroll form either online or in person at one of our schools.
 If space is available, enrollment offers are made on a rolling basis.
-If there is no space available, we will add your student to a waitlist.
-When space becomes available, we will use a random selection process to determine which students on the list will receive enrollment offers.
-Preferences in the selection process will be given as provided by State law or permitted by the school’s charter.
+If there is no space available, we will make offers when seats become available.
+We will use a random selection process to determine which students will receive enrollment offers.
+Preferences in the random selection process will be given as provided by State law or permitted by the school’s charter.
 Dates for the random selection processes will be listed on our school websites at least two school days in advance.